dataPulverizer/interface-d-c-fortran/README.md

 }
 ```

 There are many ways to compile these two scripts.
-Below the C code is first compiled to an object file, and the D code is compiled to a separate object file.
-Both object files are compiled together with the `gcc` compiler.
+Below the C and D scripts are compiled into separate object files.
+Then both object files are compiled together with the `gcc` compiler.
 Another option is to compile the C code to an object file and then use the D compiler to compile the C object file together with the `.d` script(s) to generate the executable.

 ```
 $ gcc -O -c example2c.c